Even on a tight budget you can afford to be generous if you know how

 The Latin root word for frugal is frugalis meaning virtuous and is akin to frui to enjoy.
 I hope you are able to enjoy the virtue of giving to others even as you guard the economy of your hearth and home.

 Take the Next Step:

-For more on charitable giving and being generous, please visit here.
+- For more on charitable giving and being generous, please visit The Dollar Stretcher Library.

 Discuss "What Charities Are Good to Give To?" in The Dollar Stretcher Community